Price movement of Michael Kors

 Related ETFs and peers

 The Vanguard Mid-Cap Growth ETF (VOT) invests 0.25% of its holdings in Michael Kors.
-The ETF tracks a market-cap-weighted index of midcap growth companies selected by the Center for Research in Security Prices (CRSP).
-The YTD price movement of VOT was 1.5% on June 15, 2016.
+This ETF tracks a market-cap-weighted index of midcap growth companies selected by the Center for Research in Security Prices (or CRSP).
+The YTD price movement of VOT was 3.2% on June 1, 2016.

 The iShares MSCI USA Quality Factor ETF (QUAL) invests 0.19% of its holdings in Michael Kors.
-The ETF tracks an index of US large- and mid-cap stocks, selected and weighted by high ROE, stable earnings growth and low debt-to-equity, relative to peers in each sector.
+The ETF tracks an index of US large- and mid-cap stocks, selected and weighted by high ROE, stable earnings growth and low debt-to-equity ratio, relative to the peers in each sector.

-The market caps of Michael Kors’s competitors are as follows:
+The market caps of Michael Kors’ competitors are as follows:

 Performance of Michael Kors in 4Q16 and 2016